OHI-Science/OHI-website/content/methodology/goals/sense-of-place/iconic-species.md

 title: "Sub-Goal: Iconic Species"
 name: "Iconic Species"
 bg_image: "/images/banners/shark-fish.jpg"
+id: "SPP"
+description: "This sub-goal assesses the health of all marine species present in a region, including endangered species and species in relatively good conditions.
+The presence of higher-risk species leads to a higher score."
 ---

 Iconic species are those that are relevant to local cultural identity through a species’ relationship to one or more of the following: 1) traditional activities such as fishing, hunting or commerce; 2) local ethnic or religious practices; 3) existence value; and 4) locally-recognized aesthetic value (e.g., touristic attractions/common subjects for art such as whales).
 Habitat-forming species are not included in this definition of iconic species, nor are species that are harvested solely for economic or utilitarian purposes (even though they may be iconic to a sector or individual).
 This sub-goal assesses how well those species are conserved.